JoeOsborne22/DevOps-Course-Starter/README.md

 Lastly you can Run tests by keyword expressions
     poetry run pytest -k "<keyword>"
     e.g: poetry run pytest -k "category_split"

+FYI - The E2E test has a dependency on having Firefox installed (and Geckodriver)

 You can find more information here:https://docs.pytest.org/en/6.2.x/usage.html